CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## Authentication

-Login to SD Connect is currently possible only with CSC credentials and  Haka (a user identity federation system) at:
+After [creating a CSC account, a CCS project and appling for Allas service access](../../sensitive-data/sd-access.md), login to SD Connect is currently possible only with CSC credentials and  Haka (a user identity federation system) at:

    * [https://sd-connect.csc.fi](https://sd-connect.csc.fi)

 !!!
 Note
-    The interface is compatible with all modern web browsers but not supported during private browsing (incognito mode).
+    The interface is compatible with all modern web browsers but does not support firefox private browsing (incognito mode).

 [![SDConnect-login](images/connect/SDConnect-login.png)](images/connect/SDConnect-login.png)